We design and release images that capture a dimension of Edmonton's multifaceted identity.

 As perceived by Lewis Cardinal, the "Open E" is also an incomplete circle that invites others to be a "part of it", as in the teaching "There's always room for you in the circle" or "You're welcome here, there's room.”

 A beaver can be seen in the “e” shape.
-Its backbone is formed of the Cree syllabics that mean Beaver Hills House.
+Its backbone is formed of the syllabics ᐊᒥᐢᑲᐧᒋᕀᐋᐧᐢᑲᐦᐃᑲᐣ, which is Cree for Beaver Hills House.
 This is the traditional name for this area, and leads to the ear, eye, nostrils and incisors on the top right.
 The four sets of three dots represent claws extending from the limbs, which are positioned on an arch representing a beaver hill.

 The word Edmonton is written on the beaver tail and curls under the body with the first leaf bridging the two worlds.